Dentures: Stomatitis

 Denture stomatitis is an inflammatory condition of the skin under the dentures.
 It can affect both partial and complete denture wearers, and is most commonly seen on the palatal mucosa.
-Clinically it appears as simple localized inflammation (Type 1), generalized erythema covering the denture-bearing area (Type II) and inflammatory papillary hyperplasia (Type III).
+Clinically, it appears as simple localized inflammation (Type I), generalized erythema covering the denture-bearing area (Type II) and inflammatory papillary hyperplasia (Type III).
 People with denture stomatitis are more likely to have angular cheilitis.
+Denture stomatitis is caused by a mixed infection of Candida albicans (90%) and a number of bacteria such as Staphylococcus, Streptococcus, Fusobacterium and Bacteroides species.
+Acrylic resin is more susceptible for fungal colonization, adherence and proliferation.
+In poor fitting dentures, these inflammations can be identified and referred to as a common sore of the mouth and are dependent on the severity of the inflammation.

+It's crucial to acknowledge that denture stomatitis ranks among the most prevalent conditions affecting denture wearers, affecting approximately 70% of this population.
+Early recognition of the signs and symptoms of denture stomatitis is vital for prompt treatment.
+Some of these symptoms include oral white or red patches, sore throat, pain or discomfort when swallowing, or sores in mouth.
+Common risk factors for denture stomatitis include denture trauma, poor denture hygiene and nocturnal denture wear.
+Additionally, systemic risk factors such as nutritional deficiencies, immunosuppression, smoking, diabetes, use of steroid inhalers, and xerostomia play a significant role.
+Therefore, it's important to conduct thorough examinations to detect any underlying systemic diseases.

-Denture stomatitis is caused by a mixed infection of Candida albicans (90%) and a number of bacteria like Staphylococcus, Streptococcus, Fusobacterium and Bacteroides species.
-Acrylic resin is more susceptible for fungal colonisation, adherence and proliferation.
-Denture trauma, poor denture hygiene and nocturnal denture wear are local risk factors for denture stomatitis.
-Systemic risk factors for denture stomatitis include nutritional deficiencies, immunosuppression, smoking, diabetes, use of steroid inhaler and xerostomia.
-A person should be investigated for any underlying systemic disease.
-Improve the fit of ill-fitting dentures to eliminate any dental trauma.
-Stress on the importance of good denture hygiene including cleaning of the denture, soaking the dentures in disinfectant solution and not wearing it during sleeping at night is the key to treat all types of denture stomatitis.
+Precautions denture wearers should take care improving the fit of ill-fitting dentures to eliminate any dental trauma.
+Stress on the importance of good denture hygiene including cleaning of the denture, soaking the dentures in disinfectant solution and not wearing it during sleeping at night is the key to treating all types of denture stomatitis.
 Topical application and systemic use of antifungal agents can be used to treat denture stomatitis cases that fail to respond to local conservative measures.

 Ulceration

-Mouth ulceration is the most common lesions in people with dentures.
+Mouth ulceration is the most common lesion in people with dentures.
 It can be caused by repetitive minor trauma like poorly fitting dentures including over-extension of a denture.
-Pressure indicating paste can used to check the fitting of dentures.
+Pressure-indicating paste can be used to check the fitting of dentures.
 It allows the areas of premature contact to be distinguished from areas of physiologic tissue contact.
-Therefore, the particular area can be polished with acrylic bur.
-Leaching of residual monomer methylmethacrylate from inadequately cured denture acrylic resin material can cause mucosal irritation and hence oral ulceration as well.
-Advise the person to use warm salt water mouth rinses and a betamethasone rinse can heal ulcer.
+Therefore, the particular area can be polished with an acrylic bur.
+Leaching of residual monomer methyl methacrylate from inadequately cured denture acrylic resin material can cause mucosal irritation and hence oral ulceration as well.
+Patients are advised to use warm salt water mouth rinses and a betamethasone rinse which can heal such ulcers.
 Review of persisting oral ulcerations for more than 3 weeks is recommended.